vane/dummy_crud_database/README.md

 By default it :
 - removes 2 files test.db, test.index if those files exists
 - create 2 files test.db, test.index
-- writes and index 1 million random string with characters between (100, 1000) to test.db file (around 540MB)
+- writes and index 1 million random string with characters between (100, 1000) to test.db file
-- reads 1 million random elements from file (around 8MB)
+- reads 1 million random elements from file
 - performs read of object at position 2
 - remove object from position 3
 - update object at position 2